CMR211/CMR211/README.md

 ## Basic info

-Male, 29
+29 male

 Currently living in Wrocław

 Master of science, graduated at __Wroclaw University of Technology__ in Civil Engineering speciality.

 ## What I'm looking for

-I have decided to take my chance in IT technology and decided to learn and study front-end technologies: JavaScript, CSS, React, TypeScript.
-My goal is to became a junior developer.

-After just a small glimpse into front-end world I have already found out that this is something I could do, preferably, and my goal is to be part of IT world sometimes.
+After 3 years as a civil engineer, designing roads here and there, I realized how much of my attention is actually focused on the layout, color schemes, and visual style of almost every piece of document I am producing.
+This was the fun part of my work.
+Where else would I be able to do this even more?
+Therefore I've decided to take my first steps in IT world.
+Immediately my interest drifted towards frontend and webdev.
+My goal is to became a junior JS/React developer someday.

 ## Fields of interest

-JavaScript / TypeScript
+- JavaScript / TypeScript

-CSS
+- CSS

-React
+- React

-Civil Engineering
+- Civil Engineering

-Math
+- Math

-TeX/Latex
+- TeX/Latex